Sumit1991Saha/coding-project/README.md

 ## Next Steps

 After submission, we will conduct a 30 to 60 minute code review in person.
 We will ask you about your thinking and design choices.

+To run the server :-
+mvn clean package jetty:run